hen-wg/udacity_starbucks_rewards/README.md

 All libraries used can be found in the requirements.txt file.

-## Testing
-Testing and code modularization was beyond the scope of this tutorial but may be included for future work.

 ## Licensing, Authors, Acknowledgement
 The data for this project was provided by Udacity.